Flows with assertions

 Managed cloud runners, self-hosted runners on your own infrastructure, or ephemeral one-shot runs in CI.

-echopoint flows run --tag smoke selects up to 50 flows and can run them in parallel — locally or in CI.
+echopoint flows run --tag smoke selects up to 50 flows and runs them in parallel — locally, in CI, or on a schedule as a monitor with failure email alerts.

 Upload a spec to generate a collection, then keep it continuously reconciled with drift and sync history.